dmbarbour/wikilon/docs/AwelonLang.md

 * external binary data may be referenced via `%secureHash`
 * code and structured data is referenced via `$secureHash`

-Secure hash resources may appear anywhwere an Awelon word may appear, and is interpreted relative to the local dictionary.
-For example, binaries use the same encoding as embedded texts, and the meaning ultimately depends on the local definitions for `zero`, `succ`, `null`, and `cons`.
+Secure hash resources may appear anywhwere an Awelon word may appear, and are interpreted relative to the local dictionary.
+For example, binaries use the same encoding as embedded texts, and their semantics ultimately depend on the local definitions for `zero`, `succ`, `null`, and `cons`.

 Awelon uses the 280-bit [BLAKE2b](https://blake2.net/) algorithm, encoding the hash with 56 characters in a [base32](https://en.wikipedia.org/wiki/Base32) alphabet specialized to avoid conflicts with numbers or human meaningful words.
 Some example hashes, chained from the word `test`: